 Mesa and Chandler-Gilbert Community College

 Chandler-Gilbert Community College (CGCC) and Mesa Community College (MCC) are two of 10 colleges, two skill centers and numerous education centers in the Maricopa County Community Colleges District.
-Together, CGCC and MCC serve nearly 60,000 students annually in the East Valley.
+Together, CGCC and MCC serve more than 60,000 students annually in the East Valley.

 Keeping college affordable is a Maricopa Community College priority.
-With tuition at $81 per credit hour for in-county students, full-time students pay just $2,430 a year.
-According to the Arizona Board of Regents, this is 25% of the average annual tuition for a full-time student attending a state university (based on 30 credit hours).
+With tuition at $84 per credit hour for Maricopa County residents, students pay 75 percent less for 30 credit hours than the average annual tuition for a full-time student attending a state university, according to the Arizona Board of Regents.
 On top of tuition savings, the colleges offer numerous services at no charge such as free admission, testing, financial aid assistance, academic advising, career planning, tutoring, personal counseling and parking.

-Many parents and students are concerned about transferring from a community college to four-year universities.
-CGCC and MCC students can take advantage of more than 30 transfer partnerships with colleges and universities throughout the country, including the three state universities and the five new universities recently opened in Mesa.
+Students find it is a great choice to begin at a community college and transfer to four-year universities.
+CGCC and MCC students can take advantage of more than 50 transfer partnerships with colleges and universities throughout the country including Arizona’s three state universities.

-One example is their honors program.
-Students are challenged to reach their highest potential through a rigorous multi-disciplinary curriculum supported by related extra-curricular activities.
+Mesa Community College’s honors program challenges students to reach their highest potential through a rigorous multi-disciplinary curriculum supported by related extra-curricular activities.
 The college offers honors-students-only classes enabling topics to be investigated in-depth.
 MCC’s Phi Theta Kappa chapter is ranked number two internationally.
 CGCC boasts the second highest number of honor students in the District and has a five-star Phi Theta Kappa honor society chapter.

-Both colleges emphasize service learning; a teaching and learning method that connects meaningful community service with academic instruction.
+Both colleges emphasize service learning, which is a teaching and learning method that connects meaningful community service with academic instruction.
 For such service, MCC was honored by the Carnegie Foundation for Community Engagement.
-Both colleges have been named to the President’s Higher Education Community Service Honor Roll for the past six and seven years, respectively.
-Last year, more than 2,000 MCC students contributed nearly 125,000 community service hours to local businesses and nonprofit organizations.
+Both colleges have been named to the President’s Higher Education Community Service Honor Roll.
+Since 2002, more than 20,000 MCC student and AmeriCorps volunteers have contributed more than 2 million hours to local businesses and nonprofit organizations.